 Overall, the contestants believe the National Park Service prediction is too early.

-The National Park Service predicts the peak bloom of the Washington D.C. cherry trees will be between March 22nd and March 25th.
-The Washington Post predicts a similar range, between March 22nd and March 26th.
-Several contestants agree with this prediction.
-But overall, the contestants anticipate these dates are too early.
-The entries suggest only a twenty percent chance the peak bloom will occur on March 26th or earlier.
-The contestants prefer the four-day window a week later, between March 30th and April 2nd.
+The National Park Service predicts the peak bloom of the Washington D.C. cherry trees will occur between March 22nd and March 25th.
+The Washington Post predicts a later date, between March 25th and March 29th.
+On average, the contestants agree with the Washington Post, predicting peak bloom will occur between March 26th and March 30th.

-Who will win the First International Cherry Tree Prediction Competition?
+Who will win the 2023 International Cherry Blossom Prediction Competition?

 Stay tuned!
-We hope to announce the winners early May.
+We hope to announce the winners in early May.
 We will also announce the winners for best narrative.
 We thank the contestants for their hard work.
-In addition, a big thanks to RStudio, the American Statistical Association, Caucus for Women in Statistics, George Mason University’s Department of Statistics, and Columbia University’s Department of Statistics for their support, and partnerships with the International Society of Biometeorology, MeteoSwiss, USA National Phenology Network, and the Vancouver Cherry Blossom Festival—as well as Mason’s Institute for Digital InnovAtion, Institute for a Sustainable Earth, and the Department of Modern and Classical Languages.
-We also thank our judges Lelys Bravo de Guenni, Cheryl Brooks, Rebecca Forkner, Mason Heberling, Will Pearse, Eric Post, Richard Primack, and Christine Rollinson.
+In addition, a big thanks to Posit, the American Statistical Association, Caucus for Women in Statistics, George Mason University’s Department of Statistics, and Columbia University’s Department of Statistics for their support, and partnerships with the International Society of Biometeorology, MeteoSwiss, USA National Phenology Network, and the Vancouver Cherry Blossom Festival—as well as Mason’s Institute for Digital InnovAtion, Institute for a Sustainable Earth, and the Department of Modern and Classical Languages.
+We also thank our judges Lelys Bravo de Guenni, Cheryl Brooks, Rebecca Forkner, Mason Heberling, Nathan Lenssen, Will Pearse, Christine Rollinson, and Ed Wu.